Project Blue Book: Project Blue Book Special Report No. 14

-(More detailed statistics can be found at Identified flying objects.)
+(More detailed statistics can be found at Identification studies of UFOs.)

 Despite this, the summary section of the Battelle Institute's final report declared it was "highly improbable that any of the reports of unidentified aerial objects ... represent observations of technological developments outside the range of present-day knowledge."
 A number of researchers, including Bruce Maccabee, who extensively reviewed the data, have noted that the conclusions of the analysts were usually at odds with their own statistical results, displayed in 240 charts, tables, graphs and maps.
 Some conjecture that the analysts may simply have had trouble accepting their own results or may have written the conclusions to satisfy the new political climate within Blue Book following the Robertson Panel.

 When the Air Force finally made Special Report #14 public in October 1955, it was claimed that the report scientifically proved that UFOs did not exist.
 Critics of this claim note that the report actually proved that the "unknowns" were distinctly different from the "knowns" at a very high statistical significance level.
 The Air Force also incorrectly claimed that only 3% of the cases studied were unknowns, instead of the actual 22%.
 They further claimed that the residual 3% would probably disappear if more complete data were available.
 Critics counter that this ignored the fact that the analysts had already thrown such cases into the category of "insufficient information", whereas both "knowns" and "unknowns" were deemed to have sufficient information to make a determination.
 Also, the "unknowns" tended to represent the higher quality cases, q.e. reports that already had better information and witnesses.